 Puget Gold Apricot

-The Puget Gold Apricot was developed in western Washington and is the easiest to grow and most disease resistant Apricot variety we have found.
+Puget Gold apricot was developed in Western Washington and is the easiest to grow and most disease resistant apricot variety we have found.

 Latin Name: Prunus armeniaca